 Sacred Mounds weaves the stories of two men, each a stranger in a strange land.
 With the help of two remarkable women, they must find a way to save our planet and return home.

-This is a rollicking, thought-provoking, rollercoaster of a novel.
+A rollicking, thought-provoking, rollercoaster of a novel.
 It's time traveling on steroids, but it asks big questions.
-Bravo.
+Bravo!

 Ken Burns, filmmaker